Scholarships & Awards

-This award is in memory of Maralee J. Hicks (SJSU BA 1956 Philosophy) and Robert A. Hicks, PhD.
+This scholarship is in memory of Maralee J. Hicks (SJSU BA 1956 Philosophy) and Robert A. Hicks, PhD.
 (SJSU MA 1960 Psychology and Emeritus Faculty member of the Department of Psychology).
 Eligible candidates will be SJSU Psychology undergraduate or graduate level students whose research is being presented (or has been presented) at an annual meeting of the Western Psychological Association.
 In considering worthy candidates, preference is encouraged but not required for students whose research involves advancing society’s understanding of motivation.
 Financial need is not required.

-The ALAN E. KAZDIN Endowed Lecture in Psychology
+ALAN E. KAZDIN SCHOLARSHIP

 In honor of Professor Alan Kazdin, Musser Professor of Psychology at Yale University, and an alumnus of our department (B.A.
 1967).
 This generous endowment funds an annual lecture featuring distinguished psychologists from across the nation.

 PSYCHOLOGY EMERITUS FACULTY COLLOQUIUM FUND

 Edward W. Minium, Professor of Psychology, taught at SJSU from 1948 until his retirement in 1982.
 Both he and his wife, Juanita, shared a love and respect for the university.
 This gift from Dr. and Mrs. Minium was made in deep respect and fond memory of Robert L. Baron (SJSU '51, '57) to assure annual support for programs or projects that foster interchange among students, faculty, and significant workers in the field of psychology.